xdudaj02/Bioinformatics/task_2/README.md

 - The score matrix
 - The traceback matrix
 - The optimal alignment score
-- The optimal alignment
+- The optimal alignments
+- Whether there are multiple optimal alignments

 ## Issues
-The fourth tasks of the first and second problems can not be solved with functions from the provided file.
-Currently there is no solution for this.
+The code from the fifth lab was modified to take into account the possibility of multiple optimal alignments.